5 Useful Tips When Travelling To Corfu, Greece

 October 21, 2019

 At the end of June I went on a week-long trip to Corfu with my little sister.
-It was our first trip together (my sister is only 16, but by some miracle she was allowed to go), so naturally we were both very excited.
+It was our first trip together, so we were both very excited.
 The whole experience was kind of surreal, as we couldn’t grasp that we were wandering around on a Greek island, just the two of us!
 It seemed like our parents were waiting for us around every other corner.
 It was fun (& sweaty) though!
 However, we soon discovered Corfu didn’t come without challenges, which is why I’ve decided to make a list of 5 useful tips for those of you who might want to travel there.

 1. AVOID PUBLIC TRANSPORT IF YOU’RE NOT STAYING IN CORFU TOWN